 I have no doubts of the President’s sincerity, and so told Sumner.
 But he has been imposed upon, humbugged, by a man in whom he confides.
 His confidence has been abused; he does not–frankly confesses he does not – comprehend the principles involved nor the question itself.
 Seward does not intend he shall comprehend it.
 While attempting to look into it, the Secretary of State is daily, and almost hourly, wailing in his ears the calamities of a war with England which he is striving to prevent.
 The President is thus led away from the real question, and will probably decide it, not on its merits, but on the false issue, raised by the man who is the author of the difficulty.20

-Although he doubted the President’s abilities, Sumner never joined those who sought to replace Mr. Lincoln as the nominee.
-He therefore has some influence to use to push Chase as the logical nominee for the Supreme Court in the fall of 1864, even sending Mr. Lincoln confirmation that Chase would accept if the post was offered.
-But Sumner and President Lincoln had their differences – especially on reconstruction.
+Although he doubted the President’s abilities, Sumner never joined those who sought to replace Mr. Lincoln as the 1864 Republican nominee.
+He therefore had some influence to use to push Chase as the logical nominee for the Supreme Court in the fall of 1864, even sending Mr. Lincoln confirmation that Chase would accept if the post was offered.
+But Sumner and President Lincoln continued to have their differences – especially on reconstruction.
 On February 11, 1862, he introduced legislation which set forth his “state suicide” theory and asserted that Congress must “assume complete jurisdiction of such vacated territory…and…to establish therein republican forms of government under the Constitution.”21

-He was insensitive to the needs of others, especially colleagues.
-“At times it seemed that Sumner regarded himself less as a man than as an embodiment of principle,” wrote biographer David H. Donald.23 “What made Sumner’s claim of moral superiority so insufferable was his colleagues’ knowledge that he was perfectly willing to compromise or equivocate when it suited him” wrote Donald.24
+Sumner was insensitive to the needs of others, especially colleagues.
+“At times it seemed that Sumner regarded himself less as a man than as an embodiment of principle,” wrote Donald.23 “What made Sumner’s claim of moral superiority so insufferable was his colleagues’ knowledge that he was perfectly willing to compromise or equivocate when it suited him” wrote Donald.24

 - Allen Thorndike Rice, editor, Reminiscences of Abraham Lincoln, p.
 223 (Benjamin Perley Poore).